BCLab-UNM/MARIAM/README.md

 ```

 ### Editing Submodules & Pushing
-Here are the steps for **pushing** your changes to a submodules.
+Here are the steps for editing and **pushing** your changes to a submodules.
 First checkout the correct branch:
 ```bash
 cd <path/to/submodule>
 git checkout <branch>